Partially Supervised Classification

 New Book: Web Data Mining - Exploring Hyperlinks, Contents and Usage Data

-In our work in (Liu et al. 2002), it was shown theoretically that P and U provide sufficient information for learning, and the problem can be posed as a constrained optimization problem.
-This theoretical result provides a good guidance for designing practical algorithems.
-Some of our algorithms are reported in (Liu et al 2003), (Lee and Liu 2003) and (Li and Liu 2003).
-Since research in this direction only started recently, many important issues still need to be addressed in order to gain a better understanding of the problem.
+Our ICML-2002 paper showed theoretically that P and U provide sufficient information for learning, and PU learning can be posed as a constrained optimization problem.
+Some of our early algorithms are reported in (Liu et al 2003), (Lee and Liu 2003), (Li and Liu 2003), etc.

-Read the following paper first: It summarizes most existing methods, proposed a new biased-SVM technique and also performed a comprehensive evaluation.
+Read the following paper first: It summarizes the main early ideas, proposed a biased-SVM technique, and performed a comprehensive evaluation.

 Publications

-1. Xiaoli Li, Bing Liu and See-Kiong Ng.
-"Learning to Identify Unexpected Instances in the Test Set," To appear in Proceedings of Twenth International Joint Conference on Artificial Intelligence (IJCAI-07), 2007.
+5. Xiaoli Li, Bing Liu and See-Kiong Ng.
+"Learning to Identify Unexpected Instances in the Test Set," Proceedings of Twenth International Joint Conference on Artificial Intelligence (IJCAI-07), 2007.
 [PDF]

-2. Xiaoli Li, Bing Liu.
+6. Xiaoli Li, Bing Liu.
 "Learning from Positive and Unlabeled Examples with Different Data Distributions."
-To appear in European Conference on Machine Learning (ECML-05), 2005.
+European Conference on Machine Learning (ECML-05), 2005.
 [PDF]

-3. Bing Liu Xiaoli Li, Wee Sun Lee and and Philip Yu.
+7. Bing Liu Xiaoli Li, Wee Sun Lee and and Philip Yu.
 "Text Classification by Labeling Words."
-To appear in Proceedings of The Nineteenth National Conference on Artificial Intelligence (AAAI-2004), July 25-29, 2004, San Jose, California.
+Proceedings of The Nineteenth National Conference on Artificial Intelligence (AAAI-2004), July 25-29, 2004, San Jose, California.
 [PDF]

 Software